Understanding Website Hosting & Service Level Agreements

 If you would prefer to rely on the support of an agency to maintain your website, make sure you discuss your requirements with them in detail.
 From this information, the agency will be able to suggest the right SLA for your site.

 Both LWDA and our sister agency Devstars have helped business owners who have fallen foul of poor hosting packages.
-Migrating their websites to more suitable service providers and setting up SLAs that help keep their sites running at all times.
+Migrating their websites to more suitable service providers and setting up SLAs that help keep their sites running smoothly.

-If you are looking to have a new website built for your business, make sure that you ask about hosting options when discussing your requirements with your agency.
+If you’re having a new website built for your business, make sure you ask about hosting options when discussing your requirements with your agency.

 If you already have a website and are not satisfied with your hosting service, feel free to get in touch with us at LWDA.
 We’re always happy to help where we can.